 - Selection of the successful fellows will occur at least 9 months prior to the fellowship start date to leave enough time for visa paperwork processing, language requirement standards, and other administrative items.

-- Therefore, the inaugural fellow will start in October 2019.
+- Therefore, the fellow will start in October 2020.

 - Sheffield Children’s Hospital